catalyst-cloud/catalystcloud-docs/source/tutorials/bootstrapping-puppet.rst

 ============

-In this tutorial, you will see how to add a new server to an existing Catalyst Cloud network and configure it with `Puppet`_ and have it check in to the Puppet Master.
+In this tutorial, you will see how to add a new server to an existing Sky TV network and configure it with `Puppet`_ and have it check in to the Puppet Master.

 To achieve this, you will create a ``heat`` template that will handle the